|

 “She didn’t eat them?”

-“According to this source, hellhounds are sustained by feasting on the targets assigned by their master.
-They will not eat unassigned kills unless commanded.
-Since she didn’t eat them, that crosses guard off the list.
-So, our little Hellie is either an assassin or a reaper.”
+“Okay,” Gene replied nonchalantly, then continued, “According to this source, hellhounds are sustained by feasting on the targets assigned by their master.
+Since most of the meat was discarded, her primary purpose is not to guard you—so I’m scratching guard off the list.
+That makes our little Hellie either an assassin or a reaper.”

 “This is nuts.
 Yeah.
 I summoned Hellie.
 True.
 But I am not sending her on ‘kill’ missions.
 Everything in these books is not necessarily authentic.”